 - St. Stephen’s Cathedral

-The oldest cathedral in Queensland offers free tours at 10.30am on weekdays.
+The oldest cathedral in Queensland offers free tours at 10.30am on weekdays following mass or on Sundays by appointment.
 Even if you don’t tour, take a few minutes to admire the interior.

 - The Shrine of Remembrance